 - Broken blower: A defective motor or unbalanced fan can stop airflow over the evaporator coil.

-The next time your AC freezes up, get in touch with the NATE-certified professionals at Stark Services to repair the problem.
+The next time your AC freezes up, get in touch with the ACE-certified professionals at Stark Services to repair the problem.
 We have years of experience helping homeowners check their air conditioners, and we’re certain we can get things working again fast.
 Contact us at 817-668-6689 to book air conditioning repair in Haltom City with us right away.

 *Not applicable to the Advantage Program.
 See your signed Advantage Program agreement for full details and exclusions.
 100% Satisfaction Guarantee is subject to certain restrictions and limitations as set forth in the applicable Terms and Conditions.